 - Doesn't have sprints or a backlog

 You can't have agile project management without scrum boards, sprints and stories.
-Understanding the power of agile, we chose to use JIRA Scrum Software Development Projects for all of our marketing and software development projects, alike.
+Understanding the power of agile, we chose to use JIRA Scrum Software Development Projects for all of our marketing and software development projects.

-We use a very simple project workflow, because that's what works for us.
+We use a straightforward project workflow because that's what works for us.
 One of the most critical parts of our agile project workflow is quality assurance (QA).
 It's so important to us that we've created a QA swim lane into our JIRA workflow and built a process to ensure that every deliverable has an associated QA task.

 Using Agile Sprints for Marketing